artandmath/DagNabbit/README.md

 - probably want to do this on a DagNabbit specific copy of the script.

 ## Todo Short/Midterm
 - Add node class highlighting.
+(This could be done currently by feeding a selection to the dictionary key "selectedNodes")
-- Option to fit image to selected node(s) dependencies.
+- Option to fit image to the dependencies of selected node(s).
 - Option to fit image within bounds of a given width/height.
 - Output an accompanying text file with the PNGs.
 - Deal with or suppress any pop-ups after nuke launch.